jstat/jstat/doc/md/distributions.md

 Returns the value of the mode of the Triangular distribution with the parameters a, b, and c.

+#### jStat.triangular.sample( a, b, c )

+Returns a random number whose distribution is the Triangular distribution with the parameters a, b, and c.

 #### jStat.triangular.variance( a, b, c )

 Returns the value of the variance of the Triangular distribution with the parameters a, b, and c.